Sometimes when you are debating whether to get a new family pet or not, you need to know if that pet will cause allergies.

 For me, I have allergies that are severe with certain pets, so my question was specific.

 Here is what I can tell you on this topic.

-Let’s give an overview of chinchilla’s fur, cleanliness and the potential to trigger yours or another family member allergies.
+Let’s give an overview of a chinchilla’s fur, cleanliness and the potential to trigger yours or another family members allergies.

 More on What Makes Chinchillas Allergy-Friendly Pets to Own